 Music Director & Conductor Piotr Gajewski

-With one foot in the United States, as the Music Director & Conductor of the National Philharmonic at the Music Center at Strathmore, and the other in Europe, as the newly appointed Guest Conductor of the Silesian Philharmonic (Katowice, Poland) as well as a frequent guest at other orchestras, the jet-set maestro’s seemingly limitless repertoire, mostly conducted without a score, amazes critics and audiences alike.
+Maestro Gajewski has one foot in the United States, as music director & conductor of the National Philharmonic at the Music Center at Strathmore (metropolitan Washington, DC), and the other in Europe, as a frequent guest conductor in his native Poland.
+His immense repertoire, most of it conducted without a score, amazes critics and audiences alike.

-Maestro Gajewski is one of a select group of American conductors equally at home in nearly all musical genres.
-A sought after guest conductor, a recent season saw him conduct Bach at the Northwest Bach Festival, Prokofiev with the South Florida Symphony and Copland in Jelenia Gora, Poland.
-While Gajewski freely admits that Mozart is perhaps his favorite composer, he ventures as far as Barry Manilow and beyond at Pops Concerts, and has led several dozen world premieres, including a recent one of the opera Lost Childhood by the American composer Janice Hamer.
+He is one of a select group of American conductors equally at home in nearly all musical genres.
+A recent season saw him conduct Bach at the Northwest Bach Festival, Prokofiev with the South Florida Symphony, and Copland in Jelenia Gora, Poland.
+While Gajewski freely admits that Mozart is perhaps his favorite composer, he ventures as far as the music of ABBA, Barry Manilow and beyond at pops concerts, and has also led several dozen world premieres, including a recent one of the opera Lost Childhood by the American composer Janis Hamer.

-A committed arts educator, Maestro Gajewski is the muscle behind the National Philharmonic’s groundbreaking “All Kids, All Free, All The Time” initiative, as well as the creation of summer institutes for young string players and singers, master classes with esteemed visiting artists, and a concerto competition for high school students.
-Working with the Montgomery County Public Schools, Gajewski also established and conducts annual concerts for all MCPS second-grade students, some 12,000 each year!
+A committed arts educator, Maestro Gajewski is the muscle behind the National Philharmonic’s groundbreaking “All Kids, All Free, All The Time” initiative, as well as the creation of summer institutes for young string players and singers, masterclasses with esteemed visiting artists, and a concerto competition for high-school students.
+Working with the local school system, Gajewski also established annual concerts for all second-grade students in Maryland’s Montgomery County–some 12,000 each year.

-In his native Poland, Gajewski has appeared with the Warsaw Philharmonic, the Krakow Philharmonic and with most other major orchestras.
-Since 2007, he also regularly serves as the only American on the jury of the prestigious Grzegorz Fitelberg International Competition for Conductors.
+In Poland Gajewski has appeared with the Warsaw, Wroclaw, Krakow and Silesian philharmonics, among others.
+Since 2007, he has regularly served as the only American on the jury of the prestigious Grzegorz Fitelberg International Competition for Conductors.

 Gajewski began studying piano at age four.
-After immigrating to the United States in 1969, he continued his studies at the Preparatory Division of the New England Conservatory, at Carleton College in Minnesota, and at the University of Cincinnati, College-Conservatory of Music, where he earned B.M. and M.M. degrees in orchestral conducting.
-His conducting mentors, in addition to Bernstein, with whom he studied at the Tanglewood Music Center on a Leonard Bernstein Conducting Fellowship, include such luminaries as Seiji Ozawa, André Previn, Gunther Schuller and Maurice Abravanel.
+After emigrating to the United States, he continued his studies in the Preparatory Division of New England Conservatory, at Carleton College in Minnesota, and at the University of Cincinnati College-Conservatory of Music, where he earned B.M. and M.M. degrees in orchestral conducting.
+His conducting mentors, in addition to Bernstein–with whom he studied at the Tanglewood Music Center on a Leonard Bernstein Conducting Fellowship–include such luminaries as Seiji Ozawa, André Previn, Gunther Schuller, and Maurice Abravanel.

-Maestro Gajewski’s many honors include Poland’s Knight’s Cross of the Order of Merit bestowed on him by the President of Poland, and a prize at New York’s Leopold Stokowski Conducting Competition.
+Maestro Gajewski’s many honors include Poland’s Knight’s Cross of the Order of Merit, bestowed on him by the former president of Poland, and a prize at New York’s Leopold Stokowski Conducting Competition.

-A true Renaissance man, when away from music Gajewski continues to play competitive soccer, holds a law degree and a license to practice law in two states, and from 2007-2011 served on his hometown (Rockville, Maryland) City Council.
+A true Renaissance man, Gajewski continues to play competitive soccer, holds a law degree and a license to practice law in two states, and from 2007 to 2011 served on the City Council in his hometown of Rockville, Maryland.

-Piotr Gajewski is represented worldwide by Sciolino Artist Management.
+Piotr Gajewski is represented worldwide by Sciolino Artist Management samnyc.us